simonkurtz-MSFT/WebApi429/README.md

 - MaxEndpoints
 - MaxRequests
 - RetryAfterSeconds
-- ResetCounterAfterSeconds

 The Web API configures `MaxEndpoints` endpoints, starting at 0.
 For example, if `MaxEndpoints` is set to 3, the endpoints will be: `/api/0`, `/api/1`, `/api/2`.

 `MaxRequests` is the maximum number of requests that can be made to an endpoint before it returns an HTTP 429 response.
-The counter is reset after `ResetCounterAfterSeconds` seconds.
+The counter is reset after `RetryAfterSeconds` seconds.

 When an HTTP 429 response is returned, the `Retry-After` header is set to `RetryAfterSeconds`.